CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 It performs the following steps in order:

     1. Connect to Ixia
-    2. Create custom traffic items view named "Genie"
-    3. Create a snapshot profile of traffic streams configured on Ixia
+    2. Create a snapshot profile of traffic streams configured on Ixia
-    4. Save snapshot profile to Genie job logs
+    3. Save snapshot profile to Genie job logs
-    5. Compare to any previously saved "golden" traffic profile and verify.
+    4. Compare to any previously saved "golden" traffic profile and verify.

-While creating the custom traffic items view, ``Genie`` will attempt to check if the view is ready `tgn-view-create-iteration` times, while waiting for `tgn-view-create-interval` seconds between each iteration.

 To enable/disable execution of this subsection, simply add/remove 'profile_traffic' from the execution order of the 'setup' in the